jg-digital-media/jgdm_snooker_scorer/readme.md

 #### v1.0.21

-+ At this stage, we're finally coming to the end of the initial release of the application - making it ready and suitable for public use.
-There are 2 more ewvent listeners to edit the penalty points for fouls and misses.
-I spent a lot of time doing the algoritmic thinking for it but most cases can be covered by either of the 2 "foul" buttons for each player.
++ At this stage, we're finally coming to the end of the initial release of the application, making it ready and suitable for public use.
+There are 2 more event listeners to edit the penalty points for fouls and misses.
+I spent a lot of time doing the algorithmic thinking for i,t but most cases can be covered by either of the 2 "foul" buttons for each player.

 + It does mean 2 more modal areas - FOULS and FOULS+MISS.
+We added 2 new modal areas to the top of index.php.
+I think a better place for those modals would be somewhere in *header.php* in their own template parts so they don't bloat so much code in index.php.

++ The biggest issue with this section, even with `claude-4-sonnet`, is that we, as in myself and the LLM, had to "collaborate" to work out why the penalty points were being **not** applied to the opponent player other than the player that fouled.
+It turned out that this was an issue, foulMissPlayer = null, which caused a cascade of issues, meaning the code was getting confused about who to apply penalty points to and when to switch players.
+Not to do with the logic of the functions, but a new issue with the ordering of functions and variables.

++ But... that was all solved in the end, and that wraps us up for the initial build of the application; certainly when it comes to the scoring, fouling and general application mechanics.
+All that remains is to remove certain things from view that haven't yet been developed (but will be).
+There's enough here to get people using the app for the vast vast majority of gameplay situations.
+For no,w I'll be removing the use of "Undo" and Snooker counts.
+They'll come back in the future.

++ This application has been a genesis of an idea of mine for a long, long time.
+It's been lying dormant in my head for a while, waiting for the tools and the knowledge and the experience to come together to build it.
+AI has helped make it a reality.

++ Now this, of course, as I keep saying, does bring with it its own challenges, questions, advantages and pitfalls.
+I discuss some of these on my homepage for Cursor AI and other projects I've worked on using AI.
+My focus from here on in wull be about adding feature improements, and improving the scability and meaintainability of the code.

 [Back to Top](#comments)